vic-it/NeuralNetwork-Generator-From-Scratch/readme.txt

 This is a neural network framework made from scratch.
-The main stack consists of python + numpy.
-Inspired by https://www.youtube.com/@independentcod
+Made with python + numpy (no neural network libraries used) Inspired by https://www.youtube.com/@independentcod

 It features fordward and backwards propagation for different layers and methods such as: